Corticobasal degeneration: History

 Corticobasal syndrome was first recognized in 1967 when Rebeiz, Kolodny, and Richardson Jr described three people with a progressive asymmetric akinetic-rigid syndrome combined with apraxia, which they named corticodentatonigral degeneration with neuronal achromasia.
 The condition was "mostly forgotten" until 1989, when Marsden et al. used the name corticobasal degeneration.
 In 1989 Gibb and colleagues provided detailed clinical and pathological descriptions in a further three cases adopting the name corticobasal degeneration, after which various other names included "corticonigral degeneration with nuclear achromasia" and "cortical basal ganglionic degeneration".
 Although the underlying cause of CBD is unknown, the disease occurs as a result of damage to the basal ganglia, specifically marked by neuronal degeneration or depigmentation (loss of melanin in a neuron) in the substantia nigra.
 Additional distinguishing neurological features of those diagnosed with CBD consist of asymmetric atrophy of the frontal and parietal cortical regions of the brain.
 Postmortem studies of patients diagnosed with CBD indicate that histological attributes often involve ballooning of neurons, gliosis, and tauopathy.
 Much of the pioneering advancements and research performed on CBD has been completed within the past decade or so, due to the relatively recent formal recognition of the disease.

 The Office of Rare Diseases in the United States created the first criteria in 2002, and the Armstrong clinical diagnostic criteria were created in 2013.

 Society and culture

 PSPA is a British charity, set up in 1994, which aims to "create a better future" for people with progressive supranuclear palsy (PSP) and CBD through information, support and research.

 The Salt Path by Raynor Winn is an account of walking England's 630-mile South West Coast Path with her husband, whom Winn claims has corticobasal degeneration.
+This has been challenged by an investigation in The Observer.